 - 3 Tablespoons heavy whipping cream , or milk

 - Preheat your oven to 375°F. Line two baking sheets with parchment paper.

 - In the large mixing bowl, cream together the butter and sugars at medium speed until light and creamy, about 2 minutes.
 Beat in the egg, vanilla, and honey; set aside.

 - In a separate medium bowl, whisk together the flour, baking soda, salt, cinnamon and cloves.
 Stir in the quick oats.

 - Slowly mix dry ingredients into the wet ingredients at low speed until fully incorporated, but do not over mix.
-Use a large (3 Tablespoon) cookie scoop to drop dough balls onto the prepared baking sheets, spacing 2 inches apart.
+Use a medium cookie scoop to drop 2 tablespoon sized dough balls onto the prepared baking sheets, spacing 2 inches apart.

 - Beat the butter and salt in a mixing bowl until creamy, about 1 minute.
 Gradually add the powdered sugar and beat on medium speed for 1 to 2 minutes.
 Stir in the heavy cream and vanilla.
 Turn the mixer to high speed and beat for 3 to 4 more minutes.

 To assemble the sandwich cookies:

 - Match the cookies into pairs of equal sizes.
 Spread or pipe the filling onto the back of one cookie from each pair, then top with the other cookie.